List of Rebelde Way characters: Rocco Fuentes Echagüe

 Rocco Fuentes Echagüe came in 2003 as the new fourth year student.
 He is portrayed by Piru Sáez.
 He always carries his camera.
 He loves punk music and fashion, which his classmates find strange.
 During his high school year he is confused about his sexuality.
 Rocco is in love with Vico and by the end of the series they are a couple.
 In the final episode, he toasts to the planet Earth, animals, and plants.
 He loves to help his friends and considers himself as a pacifist.

 Francisco Blanco

 Francisco Blanco appeared in the second season of the series and is portrayed by Francisco Bass.
+He is Tomas' cousin of northern Argentina.
 He came to Elite Way School with a scholarship as an athlete even if he did not pass his test because Dunoff wanted him for his athletic abilities.
 He pretends to go out with Lola as a favor to Laura.
 He ends up with Augustina at the end of the series.